There’s never been a better time to create the home of your dreams - let us help at Build It Live!

 Trusses not only play an important role in the overall composition of the home – supporting the roof and distributing the weight of the building – but they are also one of the most attractive features of building with oak frame.
 Keeping the structure exposed and incorporating it into the overall design scheme can yield really impressive results.

-These modern oak homes have used the build system in fantastic ways, incorporating the exposed trusses and open-plan areas to make light-filled and spacious homes.
+These modern oak house ideas have used the build system in fantastic ways, incorporating exposed trusses and open-plan areas to make light-filled, spacious homes.

 When their rear garden was deemed suitable for development via the council’s local housing need assessment, Tony and Jo Hogg had a choice to make: sell up, or build on it themselves.
 The couple chose the latter – attracted by the opportunity to design and construct a barn-style home that would meet their tastes and requirements.